 - The role and clinical applicability of medical therapies in weight management.

 - The pharmacological effects, mechanism of action, efficacy and adverse events associated with licensed medical therapies used in weight management and evaluation of the evidence.

-- Unlicensed therapies used in weight management, their pharmacological properties, evidence regarding surrounding their use, controversies and legalities of use and the associated adverse effects.
+- Unlicensed therapies used in weight management, their pharmacological properties, evidence regarding their use, controversies and legalities of use, and the associated adverse effects.

 - Previously licensed/used medical therapies, their pharmacology and reasons for withdrawal with an emphasis upon pharmacovigilance and post marketing surveillance.